xwal/awesome-stars/README.md

 - [ethereum/remix-project](https://github.com/ethereum/remix-project) - Remix is a browser-based compiler and IDE that enables users to build Ethereum contracts with Solidity language and to debug transactions.
 - [script-money/ens-claim-flashbot-example](https://github.com/script-money/ens-claim-flashbot-example) - save airdrop in hacked wallet example
 - [BishopFox/unredacter](https://github.com/BishopFox/unredacter) - Never ever ever use pixelation as a redaction technique
-- [RevokeCash/revoke.cash](https://github.com/RevokeCash/revoke.cash) - ❌ Revoke or update your token allowances
+- [RevokeCash/revoke.cash](https://github.com/RevokeCash/revoke.cash) - ❌ Revoke or update your token approvals
 - [tkey/tkey](https://github.com/tkey/tkey) - Whitelabel, design and own the full UI/UX with Self-host Web3Auth (tKey).
 All of the power of threshold key management at your fingertips
 - [RabbyHub/Rabby](https://github.com/RabbyHub/Rabby) - The game-changing wallet for Ethereum and all EVM chains
 - [WalletConnect/walletconnect-monorepo](https://github.com/WalletConnect/walletconnect-monorepo) - WalletConnect Monorepo